 Not so much time ago, I was walking around my block and noticed that there were many Apple retailers and small shops selling products of guys from Cupertino.
 And sudden thought came to my mind: “I do know Steve Jobs and Tim Cook, but I do not know who made the brand identity so recognizable.
 I doubt that Steve or Tim took the pencils and started drawing”.
 When I came home, I did some quick research and found out I was right.

 So, I decided to create this piece of writing about famous logos and their creators.
 What is more, I am not talking about the big company itself, but those who actually stay behind all hype around big brands – people who were responsible for the branding process.
-We would like to tell you about how people or creative agencies created one or another logo, branding identity, its history, etc. I think that such people are undeservedly staying in the shadows, so let’s take a look at them!
+We would like to tell you how people or creative agencies created logos, branding identity, history, etc. I think that such people are undeservedly staying in the shadows, so let’s take a look at them!

 Table of contents:

 Hmm, where to begin…let’s start with the very first Apple logo by Ronald Wayne – Apple computer Co-Founder.
 Here is the logo:

 Can you imagine this one to be placed on your phone today?